 8. Firm and patient optimism always yields its rewards.

-9. All times are good time for those who know how to work and have the tools to do so.
+9. All times are good times for those who know how to work and have the means to do so.

 10. Our premise is and has always been that we leave with nothing; that we can only do things while we are alive and that businessmen are creators of the wealth they temporarily manage.